Inetrnational Centre of the Roerichs

 Nicholas (Nikolai Konstantinovich) Roerich (1874 – 1947)

-Nicholas Roerich belongs to the galaxy of outstanding workers of the Russian and world culture.
-Painter, scientist, traveler, public figure, writer, thinker – his versatile talent can be probably only compared with the titans of the Renaissance epoch.
-Nicholas Roerich’s creative heritage is enormous – more than seven thousand paintings scattered all over the world, numberless literary works – books, essays, articles, diaries...
+Nicholas Roerich belongs to the galaxy of outstanding figures of Russian and world culture.
+Painter, scientist, traveler, public figure, writer, thinker – his versatile gift can probably only be compared with the titans of the Renaissance epoch.
+Nicholas Roerich’s creative heritage is enormous – more than seven thousand paintings scattered all over the world, numberless literary works – books, essays, articles, diaries…

-Nicholas Roerich was born in a family of a famous notary Konstantin Fedorovich Roerich in Saint-Petersburg, on October 9, 1874.
+Nicholas Roerich was born in a family of the famous notary Konstantin Fedorovich Roerich in Saint-Petersburg, on October 9th, 1874.

-From childhood, he was attracted by painting, archeology, history, and, first of all, richest heritage of the East.
+From his childhood, he was attracted to painting, archeology, history, and, most of all, to the rich heritage of the East.
 All this merged together produced afterwards an amazing result, and made Nicholas Roerich’s creative work bright and unique.

-Upon finishing the Karl May Gymnasium in 1893, Nicholas Roerich simultaneously entered the Saint-Petersburg University Faculty of Law (he graduated from it in 1898) and the Emperor’s Academy of Arts.
-From 1895, he studied in the studio of famous Arkhip Kuinji.
-At that time, he closely communicated with well-known in those days workers of culture – V. Stassov, I. Repin, N. Rimsky-Korsakov, D. Grigorovich, S. Diagilev.
+Upon finishing the Karl May Gymnasium in 1893, Nicholas Roerich simultaneously enrolled in the Saint-Petersburg University Faculty of Law (he graduated from it in 1898) and the Imperial Academy of Arts.
+From 1895, he studied in the studio of the famous Arkhip Kuinji.
+At that time, he closely communicated with well-known cultural figures of those days – V. Stassov, I. Repin, N. Rimsky-Korsakov, D. Grigorovich, S. Diagilev.

-In 1897, N. Roerich graduated from the Saint-Petersburg Academy of Arts, and his diploma painting “Messenger” was acquired by famous collector of Russian pieces of art P. Tretiakov.
+In 1897, N. Roerich graduated from the Saint-Petersburg Academy of Arts, and his final diploma painting, “Messenger”, was acquired by the famous collector of Russian pieces of art, P. Tretiakov.

 N. Roerich with his sons.
 1914 – 1915